rackerlabs/support-how-to/content/how-to/cloud-images/transfer-images-between-regions-of-the-rackspace-open-cloud/index.md

 1. Create an image of the source server.

-    This example uses a server named Slave Database 3 in the source region.
+    This example uses a server named Replica Database 3 in the source region.
 You can use either the [Cloud Servers API](https://docs.rackspace.com/docs/cloud-servers/v2/getting-started/)
     or the [Cloud Control Panel](https://login.rackspace.com) to create the